mjdamgaard/UP-Web-Project/README.md

 * A user-programmable platform can be extended and modified arbitrarily by the users, and each fork can be hosted from the same place.

-* Each individual users can freely choose which fork of each app they want to use.
+* Each individual user can freely choose which fork of each app they want to use, without having switch to another web domain or install a different app.

 * Collaboration on apps can happen fast and in a decentralized manner, without sacrificing safety, due to the user-uploaded apps being sandboxed.